nochso/omni/README.md

         - `set()` a value at a certain path by creating missing elements and overwriting non-array values.
         - `trySet()` sets a value at a certain path, expecting arrays or missing elements along the way.
         - `remove()` an element if it exists.
+        - `flatten()` the array into a single dimension array with dot paths as keys.
     - `C` `DotArray` holds a multi-dimensional array and wraps the static API of `\nochso\Omni\Dot`.
         - `__construct()`
         - `getArray()` returns the complete array.